Integralist/integralist.co.uk/content/page/resume.md

 > Note: the large majority of my 'impact' has been as a _remote_ worker.
 My hope is that the following list demonstrates how I've successfully made a positive impact (both as an IC and as a Team Lead) while also being 100% remote.

 ### 2021

+- **What**: I designed, wrote and coordinated the release of a Terraform training module that also focuses on integration with Fastly.
+  **Why**: We had noticed an ever growing increase in interest with Terraform.
+  **Impact**: Our customers can feel confident and supported when thinking of managing their services using Terraform.

+- **What**: Wrote a custom golang program to parse a bunch of OpenAPI schemas and to auto-generate a golang based API client.
+  **Why**: To identify potential problems with our OpenAPI schemas and to validate whether we can offer custom generated API clients to our customers.
+  **Impact**: We have a viable solution that will ensure our API endpoints and API clients stay in-sync with very minimal effort/cost.

 - **What**: Defined a new retro process.
   **Why**: There was none defined.